ricardoues/CarND-LaneLines-P1/writeup.md

 ### 2. Identify potential shortcomings with your current pipeline

-Maybe a linear model is not a good idea due to the local behaviour of the points belonging to a lane lane.
+Maybe linear models are not a good idea due to the local behaviour of the points belonging to a lane line.

 ### 3. Suggest possible improvements to your pipeline